petero2018/cvc/mini_data_warehouse/README.md

 ## 1.4 End-to-end pipeline
 Transaction-related event data could be streamed into Snowflake and, based upon the latency requirements, it’s either:
 - dbt-transformed to look up the reference data, or
-- Spark-transformed on the fly to supply near real-time enriched dataset.
+- Spark-transformed (e.g. Snowpark) on the fly to supply near real-time enriched dataset.

 This works only if IDs can be supplied with the event records and those IDs can be looked up from another system that is integrated into Snowflake.